 Delivering video with HLS

 HLS (HTTP Live Streaming), initially developed by Apple for iOS devices, serves video with a series of segmented .ts files.
-It is broadly supported across many device types and is extremely well-optimized for serving multiple renditions; these characteristics position HLS as the default choice for many broadcasters.
+It is broadly supported across many device types and is extremely well-optimized for serving multiple renditions; these characteristics position HLS as the default choice for many gateways.

 However, HLS has very high overhead and latency.
 Specifically, its chunked segment delivery means that viewers must wait for the current segment to finish downloading before they can start viewing it.
 Similarly, HLS players often buffer a few segments in advance to ensure smooth playback and to handle network fluctuations.
 This buffer introduces additional latency, as the player waits to accumulate enough data before starting playback.
 Buffer behavior is heavily dependent on client implementation.